ktnrg45/vs-code-cython/README.md

 # Issues

-Please report any issues in this repo only.
+Please report any issues in this repo.
+For issues with the language server, please post issues in the [Cyright repo](https://github.com/ktnrg45/cyright).

+# Installing

+## Install with VS Code

+Install normally through the extensions tab.

-# Install from source
+## Install from source

 - Clone repo.
 For installation clone in the `<user home>/.vscode/extensions` folder.